geog3540/haofma/README.md

 Course Instructor: [Caglar Koylu, Ph.D.](https://clas.uiowa.edu/geography/people/caglar-koylu) (caglar-koylu@uiowa.edu)
 <br>Course Administration: Department of Geographical and Sustainability Sciences, College of Liberal Arts and Sciences

+The website hosting all my assignments and works for the course is https://geog3540.github.io/haofma/.